 Students take advantage of St. John’s location in dynamic New York City.
 Our faculty and Career Center have strong ties to employers and other professional and educational resources throughout the New York area.
 Students also make New York their classroom through innovative courses like Discover New York.

 Along with outstanding courses and renowned professors, accounting students in The Peter J. Tobin College of Business at St. John's benefit from world-class academic and technological resources.

-The Financial Information Lab boasts state-of-the-art learning tools including 29 computer workstations.
-Each computer offers the latest FactSet financial software.
-The lab provides access to Bloomberg systems as well as news, stock market information and financial data to enrich every student’s understanding of the business world.
+The Business Analytics Lab boasts state-of-the-art learning tools including 40 computer workstations.
+Every computer is equipped with the latest FactSet financial software and 18 computers are also Bloomberg terminals.
+These state-of-the-art software tools and databases provide access to news, financial markets information, financial statement data, and worldwide economics indicators to enrich every student’s understanding of the business world.

 Drawing on St. John's extensive contacts in New York City's business sector, the Executive-in-Residence Program (EIRP) is a unique feature of The Peter J. Tobin College of Business.
 Guided by leading executives who serve as teachers and mentors, students engage in real-world consulting for actual businesses and non-profit organizations.

 The Undergraduate Student-Managed Investment Fund is a highly selective program that gives students hands-on experience with managing a substantial portfolio.

 This elite program offers opportunities for high-achieving undergraduate business students to share their academic journey with fellow scholars in the program.
 It features enriched curricular activities designed to stimulate intellectual, professional, and personal growth by combining opportunities for career development, global study, research projects with faculty, and academic service-learning.